Jeimer Candelario Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 22nd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 23rd in the league.

-- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.53).
+- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.52).

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to allow 89 home runs (one per game), the first-fewest in baseball.

-- Mikolas makes the start for the Cardinals, his 20th of the season.
-He is 5-5 with a 4.23 ERA and 78 strikeouts through 112 2/3 innings pitched.
+- Flaherty makes the start for the Cardinals, his 18th of the season.
+He is 6-5 with a 4.27 ERA and 89 strikeouts in 92 2/3 innings pitched.

-- In his last time out on Saturday against the Chicago White Sox, the righty tossed seven scoreless innings while surrendering four hits.
+- In his most recent appearance on Thursday, July 6 against the Miami Marlins, the righty went 6 2/3 scoreless innings while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.